jwplayer/applicaster-docs/video-target.md

 ## How to add a recommendations shelf?
 - A recommendations / related videos shelf (group with group title and horizontal lists)

+## Defining multiple target screens
+You can make multiple video target screens.
+E.g. a 'movie target' and a 'show  target'.
+With [Type mapping](https://docs.applicaster.com/using-zapp/app-building-walk-through/#add-type-mapping) you can map a video type with a target screen.

+The default type is video

+Using Type mapping you can give types/names to your screens and "tell" Zapp to open all shows in the show screen, but featured shows to be opened on the featured-show screen.

+The actual mapping in on 2 places:
+Set to a given screen a type
+Set the type for a given entry on the feed:
+On Manual Feeds this is done on Type Mapping field
+On Custom / Provided Pipes2 this is done by the developer of the data source or can be overwritten via the feed manager in Zapp using: ?overrideType=<new type>